petems/petersouter.xyz/content/post/90-day-fitness-challenge-week-1-first-check-in.md

 I feel like my 500 Swing time jumped a lot at first as I got used to it, but seems to be evening out at about 21 minutes.
 My 500 Swing time peaked at 5:55, and it's been a real struggle to get it lower than that.
 My increased time is normally because I gas myself out trying to push myself to beat the 500 swing time.

 Also, swings are now incredibly boring.
-It's definetly more of a mental thing than a physical thing at this point.
+It's definitely more of a mental thing than a physical thing at this point.
 The Kettlebell no longer feels heavy.
 My forearms are screaming by the end, but I can do 135 swings in a row.

 Next check-in will be Week 8, I should have finished my 10'000 Swing challenge by then, I'll probably move on to 24kg swings 200 a day with a standard powerlifting routine, just for some variety before the last 30 days.